Charleston is one of the top 10 markets expected to perform well in a post-Covid environment, according to the National Association of Realtors (NAR).

 The economy in Charleston is as diverse as the city’s history, with industry sectors such as manufacturing and transportation, tourism, and technology helping to drive the job market and employment growth in the Charleston-North Charleston Metro area.

-Keep reading to learn why Charleston, South Carolina is being listed as one of the best real estate markets for investment in 2020 and beyond.
+Keep reading to learn why Charleston, South Carolina has been featured on several lists as a real estate market to keep an eye on for investment in 2022 and beyond.

 Key Population Stats: